Construction Adjudication Solicitors

 Why choose to refer a construction dispute to adjudication?

 Referring a dispute to adjudication has a number of benefits compared to court proceedings or arbitration.
 The headline benefits being:

 - The Act sets out a very tight timeframe for the process.

 - In general, the adjudicator’s decision needs to be made with 28 days of the dispute being referred.
-This may be extended with the adjudicator’s consent.
-To compare, a defendant usually has 28 days to defend a court issued claim (subject to an acknowledgment of service being issued within 14 days) and unless the dispute is settled beforehand, it may be more than a year later than a final decision is reached.
+To compare, a defendant usually has 28 days to defend a court issued claim (subject to an acknowledgment of service being issued within 14 days) and unless the dispute is settled beforehand, it may be more than a year later before a final decision is reached.

 - As above, within the 28-day timeframe, the responding party will have a very short window to make its submissions.
 The best advice for a potential responding party is to get its ducks in a row as soon as there may be an indication that a dispute may be referred to adjudication or, at the very latest, as soon as a Notice of Adjudication is received.

 - Due to the speed of the process, adjudication can be much more cost effective.

 - The adjudicator’s decision is binding on the parties unless and until it is finally determined by court proceedings, arbitration or agreement.
 Until then, the losing party must comply with the adjudicator’s decision.